-We were on a site, just outside the Sydney CBD, about 10 years old, to perform Fire Protection Maintenance Services in conjunction with the HVAC mechanical services.
+We were on a site, just outside the Sydney CBD, about ten years old, to perform Fire Protection Maintenance Services in conjunction with the HVAC mechanical services.
 The building was an apartment block with more than 150 units, a gym, a pool, and a large parking lot in the basement.

-The HVAC and Fire systems work together in providing essential services for the apartment building, so it made sense to have the same team look after both, especially at Annual Fire Safety Statement (AFSS) time.
+The HVAC and Fire systems work together in providing essential services for the apartment building, so it made sense to have the same team look after both, especially at the Annual Fire Safety Statement (AFSS) time.

 So we began our walk around the site with the on-site building manager.

-As a part of our quote for these works, we include to “sign off” on the safety performance measures of the Annual Fire Safety Statement each year and submit the AFSS to the local Council and the fire brigade.
+As a part of our quote for these works, we include “sign off” on the safety performance measures of the Annual Fire Safety Statement each year and submit the AFSS to the local Council and the fire brigade.

-We consider all the safety measures, including the mechanical services such as fire dampers and fire stair pressurization in our maintenance/inspection and testing regime for the site.
+We consider all the safety measures, including mechanical services such as fire dampers and fire stair pressurization in our maintenance/inspection and testing regime for the site.

-Our walk-through is to gauge the time required for our technicians to perform the monthly maintenance, six-monthly maintenance, and perform the AFSS, including testing all the safety measures and full-function fire test, amongst other tasks.
+Our walk-through is to gauge the time required for our technicians to perform the monthly maintenance, six-monthly maintenance, and perform AFSS, including testing all the safety measures and full-function fire test, amongst other tasks.

 In My Head

-Now consider, stepping into the danger zone of what is going on inside my head, as we walk around the site with the client’s building manager; here is a shortlist of what I’m thinking:
+Now consider stepping into the danger zone of what is going on inside my head as we walk around the site with the client’s building manager; here is a short list of what I’m thinking:

-• How old is the site and how has it been looked after?
+• How old is the site, and how has it been looked after?

 • How compliant is the site now?